 Set in the foothills of the Blue Ridge Mountains, USC Upstate is located conveniently along the thriving economic I-85 corridor between Atlanta and Charlotte and just a few hours drive from the beaches and mountains.

-With about 6,000 students at USC Upstate, the campus is a constant whirlwind of activity.
+With more than 6,000 students at USC Upstate, the campus is a constant whirlwind of activity.
 There is always something to do.
 Should you decide to venture off campus, the Spartanburg community is filled with Southern hospitality and historical and cultural heritage.
 There are also 14,000 college students in town as seven colleges are located in this area.

 We encourage you to get to know the USC Upstate campus, the Spartanburg community and the Upstate area!